ravi0130/azure-avs-microhack/README.md

 - Log in to Azure Cloud Shell at [https://shell.azure.com/](https://shell.azure.com/) and select Bash

+- Check if the current subscription is the one you want to deploy resources to :

+  `az account show`

 - If necessary select your target subscription:

   `az account set --subscription <Name or ID of subscription>`